bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 Though we did not cover all the possibilities extensively here, you have this same ability for DOCman models, tables and views as well.

-Remember also, the handler method gets passed an `KCommandInterface $event` object with most of the information you will need.
+Remember also, the handler method gets passed an `KEventInterface $event` object with most of the information you will need.